oelarnes/ocl-app/README.md

-# ocl-site
+# ocl-app

-*ocl-site* is a branch of the *dr4ft* project, described below, for the purposes of the Online Cube League.
+*ocl-app* is a fork of the *dr4ft* project, described below, for the purposes of the Online Cube League.
 <br>

 # dr4ft [![Chat](https://badges.gitter.im/dr4fters/dr4ft.svg)](https://gitter.im/dr4fters/dr4ft)